close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Pre-requisites and notes

-To make an easy start, be sure you have these versions:
+To make an easy start, be sure you have any of these versions:

 * Xcode 13.2.1
+* Xcode 13.4.2
+* Xcode 14.0

 Newer versions could work / should work, but we have verified it to work with the above tool versions.